sallymerza/analysis/analyses/01_game/ANALYSIS.md

 Functions of this feature create the kits, remove them after a certain time has passed, and there is function that detects when the player collects a kit.
 I made it a requirement in the design to keep kits class unattached to any other class to make it as flexible as possible.
 Kits are created into a list, and this list is used through a getter method.

+2. Winning and losing:

+A player wins in level two when he or she collect 15 kits, and reach the hospital.
+To implement this feature I used a function that returns the number of kits collected at any point and compares it to 15.
+If this number is reached a Boolean variable is set to true.
+When the variable is true, the hospital appears from the right side of the stage.
+The when the player reaches the hospital the game ends, and the player wins.
+I made the assumption that 15 is the number needed to win a game.
+This limits the design flexibility in the future if I decide to expand upon the game and let the user specify the number of kits needed to win a game.
+The function that returns the counter is implemented in Kits class to avoid redundancy.
+The functions showHospital() and reachedHospital() are implemented in Destination class also to avoid redundancy.

+On the other hand, if a player is hit by the rocks twice, the game ends and the player loses.
+There is also a counter that keeps track of how many times the player has been hit.
+When the counter is equal to zero the game ends.
+This function is implemented in levelTwo class.
+This assumes that there are only two levels in the game.
+In the future if more levels are added, it is better to create a class called rocks that include these functions.
+At this point, since there are only two functions that I need to implement this feature, I have decided to keep them in levelTwo class.

 ###Alternate Designs